aliu39/docker-testbed/README.md

 - Each base link should have a separate subnet.
 The exact IP address of the node can be defined as any unique and valid IP address of the subnet being used by it's base link.
 - A node may be involved in two or more base links but while defining the node, include only one base link.
+- ##### The node's base link should be the first link the node appears in when defining links
 - Define nodes using the following format: nodes = {node_name: (ip_addr, base_link_name), node2_name: (ip_addr2, base_link_name2), ...}
 - Define the links using the following format: